When you’re looking for PU products to buy, you may struggle to tell the difference between real and artificial leather.

 PU leather tends to be much more affordable than genuine leather as it’s easier to make.

-PU leather also has a chemical or plastic smell that you won’t detect with real leather.
+PU leather also has a chemical or plastic smell you won’t notice when wearing real leather.

 You can also carry out a water test to find out if the product you’re examining is fake or real leather.
 If the leather is genuine, the water will be absorbed.